-Evacuation drills are conducted by the Fire and Life Emergency Services unit of the Department of Public Safety for the following campuses: University City, Center City and Queen Lane.
-The emergency response and evacuation procedures are tested at least twice each year and, for some of the buildings, four times a year.
+Evacuation drills are conducted by the Office of Fire and Emergency Services of the Department of Public Safety for the following campuses: University City, Center City and Queen Lane.
+The emergency response and evacuation procedures are conducted annually and quarterly for residential occupancies.

 Students learn the locations of the emergency exits in the buildings and are provided guidance about the direction they should travel when exiting each facility for a short-term building evacuation.
 DPS does not tell residents in advance about the designated locations for long-term evacuations because those decisions are affected by time of day, location of the building being evacuated, the availability of the various designated emergency gathering locations on campus, and other factors such as the location and nature of the threat.
 In both cases, DPS and Housing Programs staff on the scene will communicate information to students regarding the developing situation or any evacuation status changes.